 5. Putting the Pro in Professional

-From a professional standpoint, there are so many wonderful reasons to look for gap year jobs.
+From a professional standpoint, there are so many wonderful reasons to look for gap year working experiences.
 There is something to be noted about anyone who has experience overseas; especially anyone who learns another language in the process.
 Employers are always looking for dynamic employees.
 Being able to show experience in a foreign country is a great example of this.

 Teaching abroad also gives you real-life experience that you might not get in a normal internship.
 They will treat you as an adult and a professional; and will expect from you to act in accordance to that.
-Having real co-workers gives you the opportunity to learn how to maneuver through professional situations and gain knowledge in “people skills”; which is something to learn through experience, not through a textbook.
+Having real colleagues gives you the opportunity to learn how to maneuver through professional situations and gain knowledge in “people skills”; which is something to learn through experience, not through a textbook.

 Moreover, one of the reasons I chose to teach abroad with Meddeas was because I could get TEFL certified (Teaching English as a Foreign Language).
 Being able to get a certificate in teaching before I even finish university is something that looks fantastic on any resumé.
 By the way, next year I will be attending Franciscan University of Steubenville; pursuing a degree in both Spanish and French.
 (I am also hoping to minor in either business or education but I haven’t decided yet!)

-All in all, applying for gap year jobs and getting a placement to teach has brought more self-awareness than I found in school.
+All in all, applying for gap year working experiences and getting a placement to teach has brought more self-awareness than I found in school.
 But when I decided to take a year for myself, I didn’t realize I would end up giving it back to others.
 My students are the most rewarding part of this entire project.
 Their excitement and enthusiasm inspire me every single day.
 And while I am excited to attend university again in the fall, their smiles and joy help me acknowledge that taking a gap year was arguably the best decision I’ve ever made.
 This kind of experience cannot be taught in books.
 The reality, is, after all, the best teacher.

 2016/2017 Posted by Isabella G.